Optimized Score Transformation for Consistent Fair Classification: Empirical Evaluation

-\paragraph{Methods compared} Since FST is intended for post- and pre-processing, comparisons to other post- and pre-processing methods are most natural as they accommodate situations a)--c) in Section~\ref{sec:intro}.
-For post-processing, we have chosen \cite{hardt2016} (HPS) and the reject option method of \cite{kamiran2012}, both as implemented in \cite{aif360-oct-2018}, as well as the Wass-1 Post-Process $\hat{p}_S$ method (WPP) of \cite{jiang2019wasserstein}.
-For pre-processing, the massaging and reweighing methods of \cite{kamiranC2012} and the optimization method of \cite{calmon2017} were chosen.
+Since FST is intended for post- and pre-processing, comparisons to other post- and pre-processing methods are most natural as they accommodate situations a)--c) in Section~\ref{sec:intro}.
+For post-processing, we have chosen the method of \citet{hardt2016} (HPS) and the reject option method of \citet{kamiran2012}, both as implemented by \citet{aif360-oct-2018}, as well as the Wass-1 Post-Process $\hat{p}_S$ method (WPP) of \citet{jiang2019wasserstein}.
+For pre-processing, the massaging and reweighing methods of \citet{kamiranC2012} and the optimization method of \citet{calmon2017} (OPP) were chosen.
 Among in-processing methods, meta-algorithms that work with essentially any base classifier can handle situation b).
-The reductions method \cite{agarwal2018} (`red') was selected from this class.
-We also compared to in-processing methods specific to certain types of classifiers, which do not allow for any of a)--c): fairness constraints (FC) \cite{zafar2017constraints}, disparate mistreatment (DM) \cite{zafar2017fairness}, and fair empirical risk minimization (FERM) \cite{donini2018}.
-Last but not least, availability of code was an important criterion.
+The reductions method of \citet{agarwal2018} (`red') was selected from this class.
+We also compared to in-processing methods specific to certain types of classifiers, which do not allow for any of a)--c): fairness constraints (FC) \citep{zafar2017constraints}, disparate mistreatment (DM) \citep{zafar2017fairness}, and fair empirical risk minimization (FERM) \citep{donini2018}.
+Lastly, availability of code was an important criterion.

 The methods in the previous paragraph have various limitations, summarized by Table~\ref{tab:capabilities}, that affect the design of the experiments.
-First, the post-processing methods \cite{hardt2016, kamiran2012, jiang2019wasserstein} (specifically the WPP variant for \cite{jiang2019wasserstein}) require knowledge of the protected attribute $A$ at test time.
-Accordingly, the experiments presented in this section include $A$ in the features $X$ to make it available to all methods; experiments without $A$ at test time (excluding \cite{hardt2016, kamiran2012, jiang2019wasserstein}) are presented in Appendix~\ref{sec:exptAdd}.
-We also encountered computational problems with \cite{calmon2017,zafar2017fairness} and thus perform separate comparisons with FST on reduced feature sets, also reported in Appendix~\ref{sec:exptAdd}.
+First, the post-processing methods \citep[specifically the WPP variant for the last one]{hardt2016, kamiran2012, jiang2019wasserstein} require knowledge of the protected attribute $A$ at test time.
+Accordingly, the experiments presented in Section~\ref{sec:expt:Atest} include $A$ in the features $X$ to make it available to all methods; experiments without $A$ at test time \citep[excluding][]{hardt2016, kamiran2012, jiang2019wasserstein} are presented in Section~\ref{sec:expt:noAtest}.
+We also encountered computational problems with the methods of \citet{calmon2017,zafar2017fairness} and thus perform separate comparisons with FST on reduced feature sets, reported in Appendix~\ref{sec:exptAdd}.